Slaughter16/Proxmox-Networking-Lab/Troubleshoot/README.md

 ## 🧪 Testing Tools

-The following commands were used to confirm DNS status from clients:
+The following commands were used in each VMs console to confirm DNS status from clients:

 ```bash
 nslookup google.com